 Casework is shipped in ready-to-install cases; cutting the installation time to nearly half of millwork installation.
 Most of the clients that require custom casework drafting from us have bulk orders and require easily installable cases.

 Since modular casework can be disassembled and reattached, it is easier to repair or replace than traditional millwork.
-If you are not too picky, then casework fulfils the furnishing purposes of your property wholesomely.
+If you are not too picky, then casework fulfills the furnishing purposes of your property wholesomely.
 Moreover, casework is not fitted on the floors or walls.
-This makes them easy to relocate and rearrange.
+This makes it easy to relocate and rearrange.

 - Your requirements are specifiable Custom millwork drawing is time-consuming and tedious.
 It is rarely done without a few revisions.
 However, modular casework drawings can be easily created over by local casework drafting company.
 Or you can create casework models with BIM software, to get the intended design.

-Contact BluEntCAD today for modular casework design or custom millwork drafting.
-We specialize in working with local businesses, startups, law firms, hospitality and recreational businesses as well as real-estate contractors.
+Contact today for modular casework design or custom millwork drafting services.
+We specialize in working with local businesses, startups, law firms, hospitality, and recreational businesses as well as real-estate contractors.